Aristeidis Stergiadis: Biography

-Stergiadis abandoned Smyrna on 25 September 1922 on a British ship, and was transported to Britain.
-He died on 22 June 1949.
+Stergiadis abandoned Smyrna on 25 September 1922 on a British ship, and was transported to Greece.
+He later relocated and settled in the French city of Nice.
+He died in Nice on 22 June 1949.

 His Herakleion residence houses the Public Archives and Library of Nicolas Kitsikis (1887–1978), father of Dimitri Kitsikis.
 Stergiadis was the stepfather of Beata Kitsikis née Petychakis, mother of Dimitri Kitsikis.